How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 • Progesterone prepares the uterus for a fertilized egg and supports early pregnancy.

-The menstrual cycle can be divided into phases, depending on which hormone is dominant.
+The menstrual cycle can be divided into different phases, depending on which hormone is dominant.
 In each phase, your hormone levels and blood sugar may trend up or down.

-Key phases of the menstrual cycle:
+Key Phases of the Menstrual Cycle:

-• Menses phase, days 1–5: Menses is when the inner lining of the uterus is shed.
+• Menses Phase, Days 1–5: Menses is when the inner lining of the uterus is shed.
 This phase typically lasts five days but can last 2 to 7 days.
 Progesterone and estrogen levels are low.

-• Follicular phase, days 6-14: After the uterine lining is shed, specialized cells in the ovary, called the granulosa and theca cells, release estrogen.
+• Follicular Phase, Days 6-14: After the uterine lining is shed, specialized cells in the ovary, called the granulosa and theca cells, release estrogen.
 Rising estrogen levels stimulate the uterus to begin rebuilding to prepare for a potentially fertilized egg implanting in the uterus.
 Estrogen levels are rising, and progesterone levels remain low.

-• Ovulation days 11-14: A burst of LH in response to increasing estrogen causes the egg to be released from the dominant follicle, travel down the fallopian tube, and, if fertilized, implant in the uterus.
+• Ovulation Days 11-14: A burst of LH in response to increasing estrogen causes the egg to be released from the dominant follicle, travel down the fallopian tube, and, if fertilized, implant in the uterus.
 Estrogen levels are high, and progesterone levels remain low.
 FSH and LH peak right before ovulation.
-Higher FSH seems to improve insulin sensitivity.1,2 Higher LH reduces insulin sensitivity.
+Higher FSH seems to improve insulin sensitivity.1, 2 Higher LH reduces insulin sensitivity.
 You may notice higher blood sugars around ovulation from decreased insulin sensitivity due to spiking LH.

-During the luteal phase of your menstrual cycle, when progesterone levels are at their highest, you will probably notice your highest blood sugars.
-This is because higher progesterone levels are associated with reduced insulin sensitivity and worse glucose control.
 Your blood sugar may spike more easily during the luteal phase, even if you follow your typical diet and exercise plan.
 You may also notice an increase in blood glucose right before your period starts, with a decrease within 48 to 72 hours.

 Premenopausal women have better glucose control and a lower incidence of type 2 diabetes than men or postmenopausal women, suggesting that increased estrogen is protective.
 Lower estrogen in postmenopausal women increases the risk of type 2 diabetes and insulin resistance.
 Estrogen reduces blood glucose, possibly by increasing glucose uptake into muscle.4 Estrogen may also suppress glucose production in the liver.5 When estrogen levels are high, expect higher insulin sensitivity.